 Besides the security implications associated with non-HTTPS websites, this is a negative user experience which impacts on the trust and reputation of your website.

 Simply put, these days, HTTPS is a must.

 Have a look at the below Enhanced Security Certificate for Medium.com:

-Which means, of course, that your host should make the implementation of secure certificates on your website as easy and as fully-featured as possible.
+This means, of course, that your host should make the implementation of secure certificates on your WordPress as easy and as fully-featured as possible.

-Once again, the service delivers on this 100%, with all of the options you might require for deploying HTTPS.
+Once again, the WP Engine service delivers on this 100%, with all of the options you might require for deploying HTTPS.